Five Key Theories In Psychology To Know When Choosing A Therapist

 Counseling may be a valuable treatment option if you're experiencing mental health challenges, as it offers the opportunity to explore various theoretical perspectives in psychology and work collaboratively with a trained professional to address your specific concerns.
 There are many different approaches to therapy, and some therapeutic models may work better for you than others.
 In particular, five common, key methodologies used in therapy might help you determine which method you prefer.

-Mental health clinicians may use various psychological theory frameworks to treat their clients.
-They may use algorithm psychology, insight therapy, or behavioral therapy.
-Some clinicians, called integrative or holistic therapists, may use multiple therapeutic techniques depending on the individual client.
+Psychological theories provide insights into the human experience, helping us understand our thoughts, behaviors, and interpersonal relationships.
+While there are many psychological and developmental theories, including grand theories and mini theories, there are some that are more common than others.
+Mental health clinicians may use various psychological theory frameworks to treat symptoms of mental illness and other challenges experienced by clients.
+To inform their practice and decision-making, therapists may use algorithm psychology, insight therapy, social psychology, behavioral therapy, or other psychological theories.
+Some clinicians, called integrative or holistic therapists, may use multiple therapeutic techniques and emergent theories depending on the individual client.

 Understanding the benefits and drawbacks of your therapist's chosen theoretical framework may help determine which treatment method is best for you.
-A collection of theories called “grand theories” are the ideas proposed and shaped by major thinkers in the psychology world such as Freud, Erickson, and Piaget.
-In this article we’ll take a closer look at five of these large-scale psychology theories.
+A group of theories called “grand theories” are the ideas proposed and shaped by major thinkers in the psychology world, such as Sigmund Freud, Erik Erikson, and Jean Piaget.
+If you’d like to conduct further research, consider finding information from a trusted source (e.g., a journal article or psychology book).
+In this article, we’ll take a closer look at five of these large-scale psychology theories.

 Behaviorist theory centers around the idea that all human behavior is a reaction to the environment.
 According to behaviorist theory, each person begins as a blank slate, and their observable behaviors are learned through interactions with the world, not genetics.

-This theory was developed in part based on research by physiologist Ivan Pavlov on classical conditioning.
-Classical conditioning theory posits that humans develop unconscious responses to repeated stimuli.
+This psychological theory was developed in part based on research by physiologist Ivan Pavlov on classical conditioning.
+Classical conditioning theory posits that humans develop unconscious responses to environmental stimuli.
 In Pavlov's famous experiment, he demonstrated classical conditioning by ringing a bell before feeding dogs.

 Over time, the dogs would begin to salivate at the sound of the bell, even when food was not presented to them.
 This experiment indicates that individuals may become "trained" to demonstrate specific behavior in particular situations.